fvanroie/openHASP-docs/docs/devices/esp32-lolin-tft.md

 | Choice of several ESP32 MCUs |
 | Price |

+[:material-cart-variant: Buy][4]{ .md-button .md-button--primary }

-## ESP32
+## ESP32 dev board

-The Lolin TFT 2.4" header is plug-and-play compatible with these development boards, no need to use any jumper cables:
+The Lolin TFT 2.4" headers are plug-and-play compatible with these development boards, no need to use any jumper cables:

 - Wemos D1 Mini ESP32 (only solder the inner row of pin headers)
 - TTGO T7 V1.5 MINI32 ESP32 (only solder the inner row of pin headers)